Improve Your Manuscript Writing

 Introduction: The introduction only includes the information that is necessary for understanding the paper.
 What is the background for the research questions you are asking?
 By the time you get to the objectives, it should almost be obvious from the introduction.
 The introduction is NOT a literature review.
 Ideally, introduction can have three components: (i) what is the current body of information (or knowledge that is focused in the manuscript), (ii) where is the gap or missing link in the knowledge, and (ii) how is the gap or missing link is addressed in the manuscript.

 Text references: Ann Det UM does not require to follow any specific reference style during submission.
-However be consistent and use any reference managers such as EndNote and Medeley.
+However be consistent and use any reference managers such as EndNote and Mendeley.
 Authors will be asked to fix the reference only if the manuscript is finally accepted.

 Materials and Methods: This is the hardest part of writing the manuscript and it is also the heart of a scientific paper.